cyerc/CyAPI/README.md

 CyFrame is a lightweight utility framework that provides an easy way to manage `RenderStepped` and `Heartbeat` callbacks in Roblox.
 It helps you keep your code clean, organized, and optimized by avoiding scattered connections, which can heavily affect performance.

-I originally created this API for personal use, but decided to release it on GitHub in case others find it useful.
+I originally created this Framework for personal use, but decided to release it on GitHub in case others find it useful.

-## How to use the API:
+## How to use the Framework:

 Copy and paste this code at the top of your script, that's it.